 Subsequent measurement of debt instruments depends on the Company's business model for managing the asset and the cash flow characteristics of the asset.
-There are three measurement categories into which the Company classifies its debt instruments:
+The Company classifies its debt instruments into the following measurement category:

 Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
 Interest income from these financial assets is included in 'other income'.
 Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in other gains/(losses) together with foreign exchange gains and losses.
 Impairment losses are presented as separate line item in the statement of profit or loss and other comprehensive income.
 Financial assets measured at amortised cost (AC) comprise: cash and cash equivalents, trade and other receivables and loans receivables.